pinellolab/CRISPResso2/README.md

 If your amplicon sequence is longer than your sequenced read length, the R1 and R2 reads should overlap by at least 10bp.
 For example, if you sequence using 150bp reads, the maximum amplicon length should be 290 bp.

-Especially in repetetive regions, multiple alignments may have the best score.
+Especially in repetitive regions, multiple alignments may have the best score.
 If you want to investigate alternate best-scoring alignments, you can view all alignments using this tool: http://rna.informatik.uni-freiburg.de/Teaching/index.jsp?toolName=Gotoh.
 As input, sequences from the 'Alleles_frequency_table.txt' can be used.
 Specifically, for a given row, the value in the 'Aligned_Sequence' should be entered into the 'Sequence a' box after removing any dashes, and the value in the 'Reference_Sequence' should be entered into the 'Sequence b' box after removing any dashes.
 The alternate alignments can be selected in the 'Results' panel in the Output section.

 ## Alternate running modes
 CRISPResso2 can be run for many fastqs (CRISPRessoBatch), for many amplicons in the same fastq (CRISPRessoPooled), or for whole-genome sequencing (CRISPRessoWGS).